""

 Medical Physics

-A suggested curriculum for students interested in graduate study in medical physics is available in the medical physics department office.
+A suggested curriculum for students interested in graduate study in medical physics is available on the medical physics webpage.

 Students should discuss declaration with one of the undergraduate advisors as early as possible and bring a What-If DARS for the Physics major to their meeting.

 To be eligible to declare the major, students must have a combined MATH and PHYSICS GPA of at least a 2.500.
-Eligible students can declare the physics major anytime by completing the department's major declaration form and having it signed by a physics undergraduate advisor.
+Eligible students can declare the physics major anytime by meeting with an advisor to complete the department's major declaration form.

 There are additional steps to declaring Physics as an Additional Major.
 Section C of the major declaration form has important information about this process.
 Students should consult the Guide page of their home school or college for more information about declaring an Additional Major in L&S.